 They are also great for mounting hardware, joining furniture parts, constructing cabinets, attaching tabletop, and others.
 They are also suitable for delicate materials such as drywall and plaster as they produce less vibration and don’t split.

-So, Main Difference Between Nails and screws for Framing?
+Main Difference Between Nails and screws for Framing?

 In the comparison of the nails and screws, the main difference is grip strength and shear strength.
 The grip strength is the capability of the fastener to hold into the wood.
 As the screws arrive with a threaded body, they become more challenging to remove from the wood.